kv101/epicentr/README.md

 **Disaster Remedy Feature** : After the advent of the disaster, remedial measures can be greatly helped with this feature.
 Some of its characteristics are: <bf/>
 1) Rescue operations : Worstly hit areas can be recognized via social media data mining and equitable distribution of resources for rescue operations can be undertaken
 2) Disruption in Transport Infrastructure : The authorities would be better equipped with diverting traffic and rescheduling public transportation.
 Live transport data can directly be taken from Live Maps and integrated into our product.
-3) Current State: Akin to the 'marking as safe' feature in Facebook, this app would have a feature which lets you feed in your current level of safety after the disaster struck and would let your well-wishers and rescue missions know your condition and location for swift action
+3) Current State : Akin to the 'marking as safe' feature in Facebook, this app would have a feature which lets you feed in your current level of safety after the disaster struck and would let your well-wishers and rescue missions know your condition and location for swift action
+<br/><br/>
+**Conclusion** : Above was a brief overview of the project for code.fun.do ++ 2018.
+The app is currently being built to predict onset of earthquakes.
+The preparedness and remedy feature are useful for all general natural calamities.
+The app is being made to be all inclusive, so that in the untoward case of a natural disaster, right steps can be taken to minimize the loss of life.